 2009-11 Hubbard Hall Renovation

 In November 2009, Hubbard Hall started a total and complete renovation along with repairs and expansion of the existing wharf and floating docks.
-The $14.5 million government project will modernize Hubbard to compete with the best boathouses and athletic facilities in the country.
+The approximately $18 million government project modernized Hubbard to compete with the best boathouses and athletic facilities in the country.

-The centerpiece of the project is the state-of-the art tank facility which will accommodate 16-20 athletes rowing at speeds close to six meters/second, enabling the oarsmen to receive better sport-specific training during the winter months.
-Since rowing tanks at schools like Harvard and Yale have water speeds near 4 m/s, Navy's tank will become the fastest in the country and possibly the world.
+The centerpiece of the project was the state-of-the art tank facility, which accommodates 16-20 athletes rowing at speeds close to six meters/second, enabling the oarsmen to receive better sport-specific training during the winter months.

-Peterson architects and Stillwater engineering have teamed up to become the leader in tank design and have been hired as a sub-contactor for Navy's renovation.
-They studied all the best tanks of the past and improved the technique of tank construction.
-No other company has designed or built more rowing tanks than Peterson/ Stillwater.
-To watch a video clip of their latest tank design built for Washington State University and zoom in on Hubbard Hall's architectural plans click on the following link: http://www.navycrewcamp.org/Camp/Boathouse.htm.
+Peterson architects and Stillwater engineering teamed up to become the leader in tank design and studied all the best tanks of the past and improved the technique of tank construction.
+No other company has designed or built more rowing tanks than Peterson/Stillwater.

-The new tank will be built on the West side of the boathouse where the weight/erg room used to reside.
-The old tank will be deconstructed to make room for a small-boat bay and full workshop for shell repair.
-The remainder of the boathouse will be reconfigured to create three ergometer areas, larger men's and women's locker rooms, a new video/team meeting room, industrial laundry facility, while keeping a refurbished N-Room in tact.
+The new tank was installed on the west side of the boathouse, while the old tank was deconstructed to make room for a small-boat bay and full workshop for shell repair.
+The remainder of the boathouse was reconfigured to create three ergometer areas, larger men's and women's locker rooms, a new video/team meeting room, industrial laundry facility, while keeping a refurbished N-Room in tact.

-The "apron" and docks will be restored and expanded to launch eight boats at a time.
-The reconfiguration will allow boats to land, be cleaned and stored quicker and more efficiently.
-The boathouse will be modernized to include video and audio equipment installed in the tank and erg rooms; new spacious locker and shower areas have been designed specifically for our needs; and grand trophy cases with a championship picture wall in the N-Room will display the rich and storied tradition that is Navy Crew.
+The "apron" and docks were restored and expanded to launch eight boats at a time.
+The reconfiguration allows boats to land, be cleaned and stored quicker and more efficiently.
+The boathouse was modernized to include video and audio equipment installed in the tank and erg rooms; new spacious locker and shower areas have been designed specifically for the teams needs; and grand trophy cases with a championship picture wall in the N-Room display the rich and storied tradition that is Navy rowing.

 Hubbard Hall Renovation Information